Sank's Glossary of Linguistics

 EXPECTATION-BASED MINIMALIST GRAMMAR

-(Syntax) Abbreviated e-MG. e-MGs are simplified versions of the (Conflated) Minimalist Grammars, (C)MGs, formalized by Stabler (Stabler 2011, 2013, 1997) and Phase-based Minimalist Grammars, PMGs (Chesi 2005, 2007; Stabler 2011).
+(Syntax) Abbreviated e-MG.
+Any of certain simplified versions of the (Conflated) Minimalist Grammars, (C)MGs, formalized by Stabler (Stabler 2011, 2013, 1997) and Phase-based Minimalist Grammars (PMGs; Chesi 2005, 2007, Stabler 2011).
 The crucial simplification consists of driving structure building only using lexically encoded categorial top-down expectations.
 The commitment on a top-down procedure (in e-MGs and PMGs, as opposed to (C)MGs, Chomsky 1995, Stabler 2011) allows us to define a core derivation that is the same in both parsing and generation (Momma and Phillips 2018). | Cristiano Chesi, 2021

 EXPLETIVE

 1. (Grammar) From Latin expletivus 'serving to fill out or take up space' (Beaven 2017, Halsi 1891).
-A word or phrase inserted into a sentence that is not needed to express the basic meaning of the sentence (Svenonius).
+A word or phrase inserted into a sentence that is not needed to express the basic meaning of the sentence (Svenonius 2002).
 It is regarded as semantically null or a placeholder (Moro 1997).
 Expletives are not insignificant or meaningless in all senses; they may be used to give emphasis or tone, to contribute to the meter in verse, or to indicate tense (Lederer 1995, Lounsbury 1907).

 Examples: